daniel-furman/lwMCMC/README.md

-## Lightweight Markov Chain Monte Carlo
+## lw Markov Chain Monte Carlo

 ---

-Multi-dimensional model parameter space sampling with Markov Chain Monte Carlo (MCMC).
+Multi-dimensional model parameter space sampling with lightweight Markov Chain Monte Carlo (MCMC).
-We implement a Python class with the trivial metropolis hastings algorithm.
+We implement a Python class with the trivial metropolis hastings algorithm using only numpy and base operations.

 ## Example: Particle Decay Modeling